mgrowette/dogs-api/README.md

 }
 ```

-A successfully created dog will result in a `201 - Created` response and the dog document will be returned in the response body.
-The response body will include an `_id`, `_rev`, and `type` properties.
+A successfully created dog will result in a `201 - Created` response code and a response body which includes an `id`, `rev`, and `ok` properties.

 ```
 {
+  "ok": true,
-  "_id": "dog_tucker-t",
+  "id": "dog_tucker-t",
-  "_rev": "1-sdklfjkl3492492iwjer9wu"
-  "name": "Tucker T",
-  "age": 9,
-  "gender": "male",
-  "color": "brown"
-  "breedId": "breed_hound",
-  "type": "dog"
+  "rev": "1-A6157A5EA545C99B00FF904EEF05FD9F"
 }
 ```